-Classification of Instructional Programs (CIP) Code: 22.0001Pre-Law Studies Department of Labor Standard Occupational Classification (SOC) Code(s): No match.
+Classification of Instructional Programs (CIP) Code: 22.0001 Pre-Law Studies Department of Labor Standard Occupational Classification (SOC) Code(s): 23-2011.00 - Paralegals and Legal Assistants

 Expected Educational Outcomes: Upon completing the Master's degree, program participants shall:

 - 1. Be able to identify the elements of both common law and statutory definitions of torts, crimes, and contracts. - 2.
 Have an expanded knowledge of the elements of constitutional legal issues and how those may be addressed in both their personal and professional lives. - 3.
 Gain specialized legal knowledge in the fields covered by their elective course offerings. - 4.
 Have a broad understanding of the law coupled with an in-depth understanding of one or more unique areas of specialization.